Stadler FLIRT: Italy

-Tilo (Switzerland / Italy): RABe 524/ETR 150 C.a dual voltage 15 kV AC / 3 kV DC.
+Tilo (Switzerland and Italy): RABe 524/ETR 150 dual-voltage 15 kV AC, 3 kV DC.
 Maximum speed 160 km/h.
-The first 19 units of this type to be delivered were 4 sections long, and were followed by 11 units ordered that 6 sections long and are additionally equipped with the ETCS Level 2 train control system.
+The first 19 units of this type to be delivered were four sections long, followed by eleven units which are six sections long and equipped with ETCS Level 2.

-Ferrovie Emilia Romagna: 12 units, in conjunction with the construction AnsaldoBreda: the Stadler Rail will carry out the head of the convoys of vehicles, systems, traction and onboard auxiliary, engines and carriages bearing while AnsaldoBreda carry out intermediate cars, the staging and the final composition of the train and the delivery to the operators at the plant in Pistoia.
+Ferrovie Emilia Romagna: Twelve units constructed with AnsaldoBreda: Stadler Rail will produce end units, traction systems and onboard auxiliary, end engines, while AnsaldoBreda will produce intermediate cars and handle final assembly and delivery to the operators at the plant in Pistoia.